 Of Serial Numbers

 For the first five years, the Collector magazine was published in a 64-page, quarterly format.
-However, significant increases in costs, postage and GST tax led to a change, a 130-plus page annual supplemented by smaller updates or bulletins.
-The larger annual enables us to present a thread-sewn, square-back binding with even more colour and more comprehensive articles.
+However, significant increases in costs, postage and GST saw it as a 130-plus page annual with four smaller bulletins in 2001.
+The larger annual presents a thread-sewn, square-back binding with more colour and comprehensive articles.

-International agency for new subscriptions and back issues: Head office is PO Box 80, Labrador 4215, Australia with regional office in Oregon USA.
-Details & application form: 'Collector' subscriptions page.
+International agency: Head office PO Box 80, Labrador 4215, Australia with regional office in Oregon USA.
+All back issues are now available at special price, $140 for the full set.
+'Collector' subscriptions page.

 | HOME | BOOKS & PAMS | MAGAZINES | NEWS & EVENTS | WANTED/FOR SALE | CONTACT US | PLACE ORDER | EXIT |